xMAnton/ADPassword/README.md

       zmprov gd domain.ext | grep -i zimbraPasswordChangeListener zmprov md domain.ext zimbraAuthFallbackToLocal FALSE
       zmcontrol restart

+* If you want a custom password complexity rules, see: https://github.com/Zimbra-Community/ADPassword/wiki/Adding-a-password-policy-check
 * This extension may require you to open port 8443

 ## Debugging